-Corporate bonds - Corporate bonds provide a hedge against deflation, provide a stable return, and to minimize the overall volatility of the account.
+Fixed income - Corporate bonds and bond funds provide a hedge against deflation, provide a stable return, and to minimize the overall volatility of the account.
 They are valued utilizing quoted market prices available in active markets for identical investments at the reporting date.

-Equities and mutual funds - Equities and mutual funds include fixed income mutual funds as well as a variety of publically traded stocks from various industries invested for both growth and value.
+Equities and mutual funds - Equities and mutual funds include a variety of publically traded stocks and mutual funds from various industries invested for both growth and value.
 They are valued utilizing quoted market prices available in active markets for identical investments at the reporting date.

-Limited partnership interest - Limited partnership interest includes approximately 4% ownership in one limited partnership that provides products used by wireless network operators.
+Limited partnership interest - Limited partnership interest includes approximately ownership in one limited partnership that provides products used by wireless network operators.
 Distributions from this partnership vary from year to year and are controlled by the general partner.
-The partnership interest is illiquid and non-redeemable.
+The partnership interest is in full redemption, with \$1,379,022 received for the year ended December 31, 2015, and an additional \$204,976 anticipated to be received in 2017.